ocj137/Help-Yelp/README.md

 Help Yelp

-In this project I will be investigating a small version of the Yelp challenge dataset.
-I'll be using classification algorithms, cross-validation, gridsearching – all that good stuff.
+In this project I investigate a small version of the Yelp challenge dataset.
+I use classification algorithms, cross-validation, gridsearching – all that good stuff.